Table of Contents

 Yes, you can send several Child Support Demand Letters.

-In fact, it is generally good idea to send more than one.
+In fact, it is generally a good idea to send more than one.

 When there are several Child Support Demand Letters, then the Court or Barangay can show that you tried your best to get this settled and lend strength to the claim that you tried to adequately inform the other person.